 Do you provide a free speaker ticket?

-Yes, for speaker and co-speakers.
+Yes, for 1 speaker and 1 co-speaker per session.

 Do you provide free speaker accommodation?